patrick-selin/coding-app/README.md

-# Project Name: Coding Challenge Platform
+# Project Name: CRM app

 ## Project Overview

-This is a full-stack TypeScript application that allows users to solve coding challenges.
+This is a full-stack TypeScript application for bacis CRM.
 The app will support CI/CD pipelines, multi-environment deployments to AWS, and is being set up with infrastructure as code using Terraform.

 ## Table of Contents